-1. Description of values to be protected
+1. Description of Values to be Protected

 An area of 150 km2 of coastal shelf ice on the northwestern coast of White Island was originally designated following a proposal by the United States on the grounds that this locality contains an unusual breeding population of Weddell seals (Leptonychotes weddellii) which is the most southerly known, and which has been physically isolated from other populations by advance of the McMurdo Ice Shelf and Ross Ice Shelf (Map 1).
 The original boundaries were adjusted in 2002 (Measure 1) and again in 2008 (Measure 9) in light of new data recording the spatial distribution of the seals on the ice shelves.
 In the south, the boundary of the Area was shifted north and east to exclude the region north of White Strait where no observations of the seals have been recorded.
 In the north, the Area was extended to encompass an additional part of the Ross Ice Shelf in order to ensure inclusion of more of the region within which the seals may be found.
-The Area is now approximately 141.6 km2.
+The present Management Plan extended the boundary by 500 m east from the coastline, making the Area ~152.2 km2.

-The Weddell seal colony is small and appears to be quite isolated from other populattions because of its distance from the open ocean of McMurdo Sound, and as such it is highly vulnerable to any human impacts that might occur in the vicinity.
+The Weddell seal colony is small and appears to be quite isolated from other populations because of its distance from the open ocean of McMurdo Sound, and as such it is highly vulnerable to any human impacts that might occur in the vicinity.
 There is no evidence that the colony was present in the early 1900s, as there is no mention of seals by naturalists who visited White Island many times during Scott's 1902, 1903 and 1910 expeditions.
 An ice breakout occurred in the region between 1947 and 1956, and the first two seals were observed near the northeastern end of the island in 1958 (R. Garrott, pers. comm.
 2007).
 Year-round studies have detected only limited evidence of immigration or emigration of seals from the population, which appears to have grown to around 25 to 30 animals from a population of around 11 in the 1960s.
 Although several seals have moved between White Island and the Erebus Bay population to the north, it appears that the very low rate of exchange is limited by the challenge of moving the 20 km distance either above or below the ice.